-(Detective Inspector to arrange) - Facial - Upper body - Entire body front - Entire body back Examination of Musculoskeletal System: Spine, Skull, Chest, Upper and Lower Limbs Describe and measure any visible bruises, lacerations, or signs of injury: (Label the injuries and mark in body diagrams in pages) Observations About Parent(s) /Ca irer (s) () Were there any inconsistencies in the history?
-If so, give details: Were there any inconsistencies in the history?
+(Detective Inspector to arrange) - Facial - Upper body - Entire body front - Entire body back Examination of Musculoskeletal System: Spine, Skull, Chest, Upper and Lower Limbs Describe and measure any visible bruises, lacerations, or signs of injury: (Label the injuries and mark in body diagrams in pages) Observations About Parent(s) /Care r (s) Were there any inconsistencies in the history?
+If so, give details: Did parent(s)/carer(s) appear under the influence of alcohol?
+If so, give details: Any other observations?